seinecle/codapps/src/main/asciidoc/subdir/adding-pictures_temp_pdf.md

 A Component has been specially designed for pictures, but it is called "Scaled Label".
 You find it here:

 //ST: !
-image::Open-the-panel-with-Additional-Components.png[align="center",title="Open the panel with Additional Components"] {nbsp} +
+image::https://docs.google.com/drawings/d/e/2PACX-1vTMGtTp-orZxzdpLSymJNpJUId0NY9Uqwm8S5jmqjKAK35P5fnRK0NVahhsNbouTqpvYIzkCPKcBYtK/pub?w=1434&h=791[align="center",title="Open the panel with Additional Components"]

 //ST: !
-image::Dragging-a-Scaled-Label-onto-the-Form-and-adding-a-Picture.png[align="center",title="Dragging a Scaled Label onto the Form and adding a Picture"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vQHw-TySSvzp4oL28xKIUvYJkyHwij0XRvk1WIJbu6ibR-04ujwzH8nZdQlgXNXiAJU-JxmvYQ9GI2D/pub?w=1434&h=791[align="center",title="Dragging a Scaled Label onto the Form and adding a Picture"]
-{nbsp} +

 //ST: !
 You should now see your picture on the Form!